noxdafox/pebble/doc/index.rst

       Schedule a job within the Pool.

-      Returns a *Future* object representing the execution of the callable.
+      Returns a concurrent.futures.Future_ object representing the execution of the callable.

       *function* is the function which is about to be scheduled.
       *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.

    .. function:: map(function, *iterables, chunksize=None)

-      Returns an iterator equivalent to map(function, iterables).
+      Concurrently compute the *function* using arguments from each of the iterables.
+      Stop when the shortest iterable is exhausted.

       *chunksize* controls the size of the chunks the iterable will be broken into before being passed to the function.

-If None the size will be controlled by the Pool.
+      *timeout* is an integer or a float.
+If given, it will be assigned to every element or chunk of the iterables.
+      If the computation of the given element or chunk will last longer than the given *timeout*, iterating over its result will raise *TimeoutError*.

+      A pebble.MapFuture_ object is returned.
+Its *result* method will return an iterable containing the results of the computation in the same order as they were given.

    .. function:: close()